hetalrachh/my-calculator-using-redux/README.md

 **Hosting the application to firebase**
 1. Create a build of your application by running the command **npm run build** in your application's root directory.
 This will create a build folder containing your static build files along with the entry point file of your application i.e.     index.html.

+2. Go to the firebase hosting steps and follow the instructions as below by running it in application's root directory,
+ a.
+Install firebase commandline tools with command **npm install -g firebase-tools**.
+ b.
+Login to firebase using your google account, **firebase login**.
+ c.
+Initialize your firebase project, **firebase init**.
+ d.
+Finally deploy the application using command **firebase deploy**.